Skip to content

 Malnutrition, along with its underlying causes, stunts both physical and economic development, erases opportunity, and leads to despair.

-We have seen that implementing nutritious vegetable gardens are one of the most effective ways for these uniquely vulnerable families to improve their physical and mental health, while also injecting nutrient dense produce into their greater community.
+We have seen that implementing nutritious vegetable gardens is one of the most effective ways for vulnerable families to improve their physical and mental health, while also injecting nutrient dense produce into their greater community.

 DIG teaches the benefits of a diverse diet rich in vegetables to support good health and ward off illness.
 We show individuals how to sustainably grow and harvest their own nutrient-dense food.